Gamston, Rushcliffe

-Gamston is a ward, civil parish and a suburb of West Bridgford, in the Rushcliffe district of Nottinghamshire, England.
-The population of the civil parish at the 2011 census was 2,164.
-It is situated approximately 3 mi south-east of Nottingham and is part of the West Bridgford/Meadows/Sneinton postcode of NG2.
+Gamston is a village and civil parish in the Rushcliffe district of Nottinghamshire, England.
+It is situated approximately 3 mi south-east of Nottingham, and the same distance east of West Bridgford.
+The population as of the 2021 census was 2,173.

+Administration

 The parish of Gamston comes under Holme Pierrepont and Gamston Parish Council.
-Gamston is split into Gamston North and Gamston South wards of Rushcliffe Borough Council; Gamston North includes Holme Pierrepont And Gamston Parish Council and the current Councillor is Jonathan Wheeler.
-Gamston South runs from Morrisons down to Edwalton.
-The parish and also contains the parish of Holme Pierrepont and the village of Edwalton.
+Gamston is split into Gamston North and Gamston South wards of Rushcliffe Borough Council; Gamston North includes Holme Pierrepont And Gamston Parish Council.
+The parish contains the villages of Holme Pierrepont and Edwalton.
 The population of this ward also taken at the 2011 Census was 5,337.
 It is one of the nine wards in West Bridgford.